 Combat Food Waste: Don’t Toss Those Greens!

-We admit it: this tip isn’t exactly on topic.
+We admit it: This tip isn’t exactly on topic.
 That said, reusing vegetables does prevent food waste all the same.
-Radish, kohlrabi, beet, carrot, and other greens are all edible and delicious.
+The greens from radishes, kohlrabi, beets, carrots, and other vegetables are all edible and delicious.
 You can add them to soups or make your own vegetable broth, grind them into pesto, or use them to create fillings for ravioli or lasagna.

 Improper food storing practices in your kitchen are an often overlooked contributor to food waste.
-The last of last week’s grocery run get pushed out of sight to the back of the fridge only to be discovered a week later well past their genuine best-by date.
-On the upside, waste of this sort it is also a problem we can all do our part to fix with just a few tweaks to our daily habits, improvements to our kitchen organization and consumer mindset.
+The last of last week’s grocery run get pushed out of sight to the back of the fridge, only to be discovered a week later well past their genuine best-by date.
+On the upside, waste of this sort it is also a problem we can all do our part to fix – with just a few tweaks to our daily habits and improvements to our kitchen organization and consumer mindset.
 Store food at home like a pro instead of running back to the store for food.